 You must remember they are treats only and must not be used as a meal replacement.

 Everything in moderation is the most sensible approach.

-Today’s choices of prepared food for dogs is overwhelming and it is easier for us to just purchase some tin or dry food for our dogs and think that we are feeding them the best we can, because that is how it is marketed to us.
+These days, the choices of prepared artificial foods for our dogs is over whelming and it is easier for us to just purchase a tin or some dry food for our dogs and think that we are feeding them the best we can, because that is how it is marketed to us.

-You should never give your dogs cooked bones and if fido tends to gulp and swallow never give them chop bones, T bones or any sharp pointy ones as these may splinter or get caught in their throat or intestines.
+If your dog has a tendency to gulp and swallow, never give them bones that have sharp pointy ends as these can splinter and get caught in their throat or intestines.

 A lot of skin irritations on dogs may and possibly are caused by flea hypersensitivity.
 It only takes a couple of fleas to get the dog into a chew, lick and scratch cycle.
 The chewing and scratching inflames the skin and the licking leaves the area moist which encourages bacteria and mites to multiply.

 If you find you dog has an itching problem it is best to eliminate fleas as a first step to solving skin problems.
 Start by bathing the dog using a quality flea wash/shampoo.

 Completely renewing the dogs bed is also necessary at the same time, I would suggest the bed has a removable and washable cover, which is replaced and washed on a regular basis.
 It is also wise to treat other areas for fleas around the house or outside where you dog may choose to lay.